giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 ```

 These new options defines the source code that it will get.
 We're telling it that it's going
 to use the latest JavaScript defitions, and that we're using CommonJS.
+Oh, and the `DOM` is
-If you're using ESM, use `esnext`.
+so that it recognizes `console.log`.

 Let's continue with the options that allow us to use JS files: